KongCXA/KongCXA/README.md

 * 🌍  I'm based in Bangkok, Thailand

-* 🥈 Silver Medalist of TOI17
+* 🥈 Silver medalist of TOI17

 ### Skills